Zcash Github Workflow¶

 git clone email@example.com:your_username/zcash.git cd zcash git remote add upstream firstname.lastname@example.org:zcash/zcash.git git remote set-url --push upstream DISABLED git fetch upstream git branch -u upstream/main main

 .git/config file should look similar to the following:

-[core] repositoryformatversion = 0 filemode = true bare = false logallrefupdates = true [remote "origin"] url = email@example.com:your_username/zcash.git fetch = +refs/heads/*:refs/remotes/origin/* [branch "master"] remote = upstream merge = refs/heads/master [remote "upstream"] url = firstname.lastname@example.org:zcash/zcash.git fetch = +refs/heads/*:refs/remotes/upstream/* pushurl = DISABLED
+[core] repositoryformatversion = 0 filemode = true bare = false logallrefupdates = true [remote "origin"] url = email@example.com:your_username/zcash.git fetch = +refs/heads/*:refs/remotes/origin/* [branch "main"] remote = upstream merge = refs/heads/main [remote "upstream"] url = firstname.lastname@example.org:zcash/zcash.git fetch = +refs/heads/*:refs/remotes/upstream/* pushurl = DISABLED

-This setup provides a single cloned environment to develop for Zcash.
+This setup provides a single cloned environment to develop for Zcash starting with a new Github/Gitlab environment.
 There are alternative methods using multiple clones, but this document does not cover that process.

 While working on the Zcash project, you are going to have bugs, features, and ideas to work on.
 Branching exists to aid these different tasks while you write code.
 Below are some conventions of branching at Zcash: